DeepFreier/InstrumonGame/README.md

 * Click Run Selected near the top
 * Wait for the test to run
 * Once the test completes, it should pass

+### MusicVolumeTest David Hill
+* Open TestRunner in the Window Tab
+* Select "MusicTest" in the Play mode testing
+* Run Selected Test
+* Wait for test to run and complete, it will go through each scene and test the volume in each
+* Test Completed, All test should pass